Last Updated on –

 Once you have a business name and know your organizational structure, you can now register your business.
 Here are the documents you need to secure:

-- SEC Articles of Incorporation – This document proves that your business is registered under the laws of the Philippines.
+- SEC Articles of Incorporation (for corporations & partnerships) – This document proves that your business is registered under the laws of the Philippines.
 Documents you’ll need to register:

 - name verification slip (can be secured at SEC Name Verification unit or online)